 I got introduced to this beautiful country couple of years ago in a rainy and windy Wednesday afternoon while I was road tripping around Belgium.
 The landscape enchanted me so much that I knew I would be going there again.
 The holiday season is finally (almost) upon us – let’s have a look at The Netherlands together ♥

 The trip involved unprinted boarding cards, stolen banknotes, half a panic attack, croissants and many phone calls.
-But once I took the rented car from Rotterdam and set the known destination, it all brightened up.
+But once we took the rented car from Rotterdam and set the known destination, it all brightened up.

 Looking for the perfect hotel is not actually my cup of tea, plus I prefer coffee for breakfast.
 That is why I let myself be surprised and focused my trip preparation on picking up outfits and doing a small research about coffee shops and bookstores ought to be visited.
 The nonchalance was a complete success and that is how I arrived at the Ozo Hotel in Amsterdam-Zuidoost.